junankar/junankar.github.io/index.md

 ## Welcome to Software Development Bookmarks

 This is my collection of bookmarks with brief summary.
-These are related to software development, leadership etc.

 ## Recent Posts
 {% for post in site.posts limit:5 %}